Government financial support for business

 - Coronavirus Business Interruption Loan Scheme lenders will be given the ability to extend the length of loans from a maximum of six years to ten years if it will help businesses to repay the loan.

-- The government is extending four temporary loan schemes to 30 November 2020 for new applications: As a result, more businesses will now be able to benefit from the Coronvirus Business Interruption Loan Scheme, the Coronavirus Large Business Interruption Loan Scheme, the Bounce Back Loan Scheme and the Future Fund.
+- The government is extending four temporary loan schemes to 31 March 2021.
+As a result, more businesses will now be able to benefit from the Coronvirus Business Interruption Loan Scheme, the Coronavirus Large Business Interruption Loan Scheme, the Bounce Back Loan Scheme.

 On 16 September the government extended support to stop business evictions.
 Commercial tenants will be protected from the risk of eviction until the end of 2020 helping businesses to protect jobs.
 Find out more on the gov.uk.